Understanding the Concept of Medicaid Waivers

-Depending on your location, your state may pay a family member to provide care in your home.
+Depending on your geographic location, your state might even compensate a family member for providing care at home.

 Here is a link to Medicaid.gov to learn more